-The objective of the program is to support activities of Polish non-governmental organizations carried out in cooperation with their Ukrainian partners in Ukraine as well as those that are taking care of refugees from Ukraine in Poland.
-The grants can also be used for supporting coordination of Polish NGOs’ activities for Ukraine and refugees in Poland (also in cooperation with other institutions, primarily local governments).
+The objective of the program is to support activities of Polish non-governmental organizations carried out in cooperation with their partners in Ukraine, as well as operations conducted in Poland to the benefit of refugees from Ukraine.
+Funding is also available for coordinating Polish NGOs’ activities for Ukraine and Ukrainian refugees (also in cooperation with other institutions and/or communities).

-Priority is given to those NGOs that have well-established cooperation with their partners in Ukraine, as well as those operating in Polish villages and small towns where Ukrainian people who are escaping the war are settling.
+Priority is given to those NGOs that have well-established cooperation with their partners in Ukraine, as well as those operating in Polish villages and small towns where Ukrainian war escapees are arriving and staying.

 Under open grant competitions, “Support for Ukraine” provides funding for projects which, among others, provide Ukrainian children and youth with education and care during their stay in Poland, and support those staying in Ukraine; deliver legal, civic, professional, psychological aid to Ukrainian refugees in Poland, along with assistance in accessing public services; prevent any potential acts of discrimination and hostility against Ukrainian refugees in Poland, counteract disinformation, and provide reliable information about the Ukrainian refugee community in Poland and the situation in Ukraine.